rv-jpaxton/rv-jpaxton/README.md

 **Software Engineer** building high-performance web experiences with modern frontend technologies.

-Currently crafting customer-facing platforms at **Comcast** with a focus on performance, accessibility, and developer experience.
+Currently crafting customer-facing platforms with a focus on performance, accessibility, and developer experience.

 ---